aftergracepoint1/aftergracepoint.github.io/how-gracepoint-operates.md

 # How Gracepoint Discipleship Continues

+Discipleship continues as long as you continue to be part of the church.
+In addition to daily ~1 hour devotionals, weekly prayer meetings, and ~quarterly retreats, there are several members-only disciplines.

-### Members Bible Study (MBS)
+#### Members Bible Study (MBS)
-MBS is a mandatory extra church service for members-only, led by Pastor Ed.
+Every Sunday, there is a mandatory extra church service for members-only, MBS, led by Pastor Ed.
 The idea is that the public church service is geared towards seekers, while MBS preaches more advanced topics for members that might be misunderstood by the general public.

 During this time, Pastor Ed is often looser with his words, sometimes letting offensive jokes or "un-PC" opinions slip through.
 For example, when explaining an illustration involving an electric circuit, he made a comment, "I'm explaining this because there are sisters in the room," to which the audience chuckled.

-### Weekly Reflections (WR)
+#### Weekly Reflections (WR)
-In addition to your daily ~1 hour devotionals, you are required to write WR’s every Sunday.
+Every Sunday, you are also required to write weekly reflections (WR's).
 There are typically three sections:
 - How did the Word of God speak to you? (the sermon)
 - What are you thankful for?
 - What are you struggling with? (confess your sins in writing)

 It is mandatory to email your reflections to your designated leader, who helps keep you accountable for your sins.
 Your leader, out of an abundance of love, may also share the content of your reflections with their friends, your friends, or anyone else in the church who might be affected by your sins.

-### How Gracepoint Views Itself
+# How Gracepoint Views Itself

 Gracepoint is well-aware about the types of questions asked about its practices.
 In fact, it has extensive documentation on its responses to these questions.